 All camping equipment including swags, pillows, sheets and sleeping bags.
 All park entry fees and admissions costs.
 Pick up from Alice Springs accommodation and return to Alice Springs or Ayers Rock airport/resort accommodation.
 All meals and snacks and hot/cold non-alcoholic beverages whilst touring.
 Meals included are indicated on itinerary.
-Fresh drinking water and reference books.
+Fresh drinking water.
 All sightseeing as per itinerary.
 Tents are available FOC on request.

 What to bring: